Use cases

 Answer

-OS + DPC + admin panel from one vendor with one signing chain.
+Device Policy Controller + Partner API + admin panel from one vendor with one signing chain — running on Pixel, Samsung, and other Android Enterprise devices.
 Manifest-pinned signing certs for installed apps.
 Webhook delivery with HMAC signing into your SIEM.
 Tenant isolation if you're operating multiple business units.

 Maps to